athomasq/athomasq.github.io/essays/investing-in-public.md

 ## 10. Winning Allocations

-So far
+I've participated in 22 financing rounds so far (15 first cheques and 7 follow-ons).
+9 of those 22 rounds (41%) have been competitive / oversubscribed.
+But I've been able to get my full target allocation in every financing I've participated in.

+I'm not quite sure what to make of this set of facts.
+Some tentative thoughts:

+- Is 43% a touch low?
+It's nice to invest in companies nobody else believes in, but is that being contrarian, or simply being wrong?
+Note that the value of being contrarian in inefficient markets like venture is not clear; startups are not like public stocks.

+- At the same time, I wouldn't want 100% of my deals to be competitive; that would suggest the opposite, viz. that I'm not being contrarian enough, and also that I'm paying too much.

+- I think something like 66% competitive, 34% contrarian would be an ideal level to shoot for.
+(I have no data to support this assertion).

+- There are probably a few reasons I'm able to get into every deal I bid on: the general scarcity of angel investors and early stage capital in Canada; my own credibility as a successful tech founder; my knowledge of data-AI-API businesses; co-investors and VCs who vouch for me; the small size of my cheques and so on.

+- But the biggest factor is probably my dealflow, or rather lack thereof.
+Chances are, I'm not being rejected because I'm not even at the table for the most competitive rounds.

+- So paradoxically, I'd like this particular stat to worsen: I'd like to have my money rejected a few times.

 So far I haven't had any problem getting allocation into any deal I've wanted to participate in.
 This is a pretty strong indictment of my dealflow.
-I really should be trying to get into the deals that don't want me.
+I really should be trying to get into the deals that don't want me; the Groucho Marx theory in reverse.

 This probably has several causes: the general paucity of angel investors in Toronto (less competition for me), my credentials as a successful exited founder, my specialist knowledge of data-AI-API businesses, the small size of my cheques etc.  But it's also probably because I'm simply not participating in (because I don't see) the most competitive rounds.